tokenized/docs/protocol-actions.md

             varbin(16)
         </td>
         <td>
             A set of switches that define the authorization rules for this contract.
 See the Authorization Flags documentation for more detail.
-Other terms and conditions that are out of the smart contract's control should be listed in the Contract File.
+Other terms and conditions that are out of the smart contract's control should be listed in the Body of Agreement
             Contract Flags - Amendments can be restricted to a vote.
 Specified in the Voting System.
         </td>
     </tr>